uoi-io/ansible-corosync/README.md

 # Ansible Corosync (OpenStack ready)
-Install Corosync on CentOS 7 and Debian 8 Jessie distributions.
+This module provides support for the installation of Corosync..

 This role supports protocols:
 - Multicast (udp)
 - Unicast (udpu)
 - Multiple rings

+Supported distributions:
+- CentOS 7.x
+- RedHat EL 7.x
+- Debian 8.x

+Works with firewalld and SELinux.
+If corosync_firewalld is set to true please be sure than firewalld is installed and started.

 Because the version 1 of Coroync is "not supported" anymore, this module provides only a support for the version 2 of Corosync.

 ## Requirements
 This module needs at least 3 nodes and Ansible 1.9.

 ## Role Variables
 The description of all options is available here: http://manpages.ubuntu.com/manpages/wily/man5/corosync.conf.5.html